Ground Gas Protection Birmingham

 How does ground-gas occur?

 Ground gases weren’t considered to be a threat to buildings and users in the past.
-As it is becoming increasingly difficult to find suitable sites for development, there has been an increase in the number of brownfield sites.
+The demand for new homes has also led to an increase in development on brownfield sites (formerly developed sites), as it has become more difficult to find new sites to develop.
 However, brownfield sites can contain soil and ground pollutants.

 It is important that you note that possible risk factors cannot be determined without a detailed ground gas investigation by a qualified ground gas surveyor.